Baptouuuu/Sy/docs/book/fundamentals.md

 * `App`: where all *your* code is put
 * `Sy`: where all the framework code is contained

-Everything inside `App` is only classes declarations, every object instanciation will be contained inside `Sy.kernel` which is the instanciation of [`Sy.Kernel.Core`](../../src/Kernel/Core.js).
+Everything inside `App` is only classes declarations, every object instanciation will be contained inside a *kernel* variable which is the instanciation of [`Sy.Kernel.Core`](../../src/Kernel/Core.js).

 To resume, by using namespaces you can avoid the problem of global variables **and** avoid the heavy memory cost of closures (and its impact on garbage collection).